onap/doc/docs/guides/onap-user/design/index.rst

     modify workflows to support Service/Resource change management scenarios executed by the Service Orchestrator.

-**Control Loop Design**
-    This phase includes the Design of a closed loop template and associate it to a Service.
-The template represents the theoretical flow of the CL.
-    It generates a deployment artifact that can be ingested by the DCAE in order to create the needed DCAE microservices in runtime.
-    The design is done in the SDC DCAE-DS (Design Studio).
-    The DCAE Design Studio enables to define and configure the monitoring flows of DCAE.
-    The configuration and deployment of a Control Loop will be done with Control Loop Automation Management (CLAMP) tool.
+**DCAE Onboard/Design**
+    This phase includes the Onboarding of DCAE Microservices and their Policy Models, the Service Assurance Design and Distribution to Policy and CLAMP for Closed Loop Automation Management.
+    The DCAE Onboard/Design component contains an own Design Catalog, which is not yet integrated with the SDC Design Catalog to exchange models and artefacts.

 The follwing sections will focus on the different Design steps: